 5 | Relaxation Station

-We call our sauna and steam room the “Relaxation Station” for a reason.
-It is a place for you to come in, relax, and get away from every day stresses in life and enjoy the health benefits of the steam room after your workout.
+We call our traditional sauna and steam room the “Relaxation Station” for a reason.
+It is a place for you to come in, relax, and get away from everyday stresses in life and enjoy the health benefits of the heated room after your workout.
 Though exercise is definitely a fantastic stress reliever, sometimes you just need to do absolutely nothing.
 It is good for your mental and physical health.
-Coming into the steam room and allowing your entire body and all of your muscles to relax could even put you into a meditative state which is why some people are advocates for this therapy.
+Coming into the heated room and allowing your entire body and all of your muscles to relax could even put you into a meditative state which is why some people are advocates for this therapy.
 Try it out and see for yourself!

 6 | Weightloss

 This is the one everyone wants to hear about, “Can I lose weight from sweating in a steam room?”
 The short answer is – yes.
 But, as with the traditional sauna, you should know that most of that will be water weight.
 So, it will come back as soon as you drink or eat again, which should be soon.
 You know the rule!
 Hydrate before, during, and after every session.
 But, hey, though temporary, weightloss sounds pretty good anyway.